Pre-arrival guide

 If you are a fee-paying master's or bachelor's student you are guaranteed accommodation with KI housing during the first year, but you must apply within the deadline.

 If you are a non-feepaying student or Swedish student, you need to find accommodation in Stockholm on your own.
+There is a shortage in student housing in Stockholm, meaning you should start applying for housing as soon as you can!

 If you are required to pay a tuition fee you will have to pay the first installment before the semester begins.
 The installment varies depending on the programme.